Airborne forces: Indo-Pakistani War of 1965

-Paratroopers were first used in combat in South Asia during the Indo-Pakistani War of 1965.
+Paratroopers were used in combat in South Asia after the Second World War during the Indo-Pakistan War of 1947, Indian Annexation of Goa in 1961 and Indo-Pakistani War of 1965.
+The war in 1965 had the largest use of paratrooper forces, and unlike in previous conflicts, they were used in their intended capacity fully (They were not used in the airborne capacity in 1961, and it is unconfirmed in 1947).
 A covert operation was launched by the Pakistani Army with the intention of infiltrating Indian airbases and sabotaging them.
 The SSG (Special Service Group) commandos, were parachuted into Indian territory.
 Of the 180 para-commandos dropped, 138, including all officers but one, were captured and safely taken to prisoner of war (POW) camps.
 Twenty-two were killed, or rather lynched by joint combing teams of villagers armed with sticks, police and even bands of muleteers released by the Army, from the animal transport battalion of the nearby Corps headquarters.

 Only 20 para-commandos were unaccounted for and most escaped back to Pakistan under the fog.
 Most of these were from the Pathankot group, dropped less than 10 km from the border in an area that had plenty of ravines, riverine tracks to navigate back along.

+The War also saw the establishment of the first Indian Airborne Special Forces Unit - The Meghdoot Force - which was tasked with operations behind Pakistani Lines.
+This force is the predecessor to the modern India Para commando (SF) units, and had a major influence on modern Indian Special forces units.